eldipa/book-of-gehn/_posts/2018-03-01-In-XOR-We-Trust.md

 '746865206B696420646F6E277420706C6179'
 ```

+{% marginnote 'These last two examples solve the challenges
+[Fixed XOR](https://cryptopals.com/sets/1/challenges/2) and
+[Implement repeating-key XOR](https://cryptopals.com/sets/1/challenges/5)'
+%}

 Even you can perform the ``xor`` of two strings of different lengths: you
 just say that the shorter string will be repeated to infinitum and everything
-will work{% sidenote 'These last two examples solve the challenges
-[Fixed XOR](https://cryptopals.com/sets/1/challenges/2) and
-[Implement repeating-key XOR](https://cryptopals.com/sets/1/challenges/5)'
-%}.
+will work.

 ```python
 >>> plaintext = B("Burning 'em, if you ain't quick and nimble\n"